 Burlington voted to repeal IRV the next year.

-What would have happened if Burlington had used Score Runoff Voting?
+What would have happened if Burlington had used STAR Voting?

 We can't know for sure, because rank-only ballots don't contain any notion of level of support, just preference order.
 However we think it is very likely that one of two things would have happened:

 A might not have scored highly enough to edge either B or C out of the runoff, and B would have won just as in IRV.
-If A fails to score highly enough to make the SRV instant runoff, the electorate knows that they, as a whole, rated A as such a weak Condorcet winner that he failed to out-score both B and C.
+If A fails to score highly enough to make STAR's automatic runoff, the electorate knows that they, as a whole, rated A as such a weak Condorcet winner that he failed to out-score both B and C.

-The C voters who placed A second, who would have had to have given very low scores to A in order for B to win under SRV, would be inclined to be more willing to compromise in subsequent elections.
-The basic sense of unfairness that registers from the IRV result, and a clear motive for repeal, would not be present under SRV.
+The C voters who placed A second, who would have had to have given very low scores to A in order for B to win under STAR, would be inclined to be more willing to compromise in subsequent elections.
+The basic sense of unfairness that registers from the IRV result, and a clear motive for repeal, would not be present under STAR.

 The Burlington election looks like an extraordinary failure for IRV, since there was a clear "beats-all candidate" who didn't win the actual election, a clear spoiler effect for C voters, and the system was repealed by Burlington voters the next year.

-Under SRV, all the voters can offer full honest support to their favorites, and the notion of overall scores from the public fully justify either election outcome.
-Advantage: SRV.
+Under STAR, all the voters can offer full honest support to their favorites, and the notion of overall scores from the public fully justify either election outcome.
+Advantage: STAR.

 Compare and Contrast